Anna's hummingbird: Song and courtship

 Unlike most northern temperate hummingbirds, the male Anna's hummingbird sings during courtship.
 The song is thin and squeaky, interspersed with buzzes and chirps, and is drawn to over 10 seconds in duration.
 During the breeding season, males can be observed performing an aerial display dive over their territories.
 When a female flies onto a male's territory, the male rises up about 130 ft before diving over the female.
 As the male approaches the bottom of the dive, it reaches an average speed of 27 m/s, which is 385 body lengths per second.
 At the bottom of the dive, the male travels 23 m/s, and produces an audible sound produced by the tail feathers, described by some as an "explosive squeak".
+The male's call – scratchy and metallic – is typically used as the bird perches in trees and shrubs.

 Breeding

 Open-wooded or shrubby areas and mountain meadows along the Pacific coast from British Columbia to Arizona make up C. annas breeding habitat.
 The female raises the young without the assistance of the male.
 The female bird builds a nest in a shrub or tree, in vines, or attached to wires or other artificial substrates.
 The round, 3.8 to 5.1 cm diameter nest is constructed of plant fibers, downy feathers and animal hair; the exterior is camouflaged with chips of lichen, plant debris, and occasionally urban detritus such as paint chips and cigarette paper.
 The nest materials are bound together with spider silk.
 They are known to nest as early as mid-December and as late as June, depending on geographic location and climatic conditions.